learn-co-curriculum/dsc-statistical-power-lab/README.md

 # Statistical Power - Lab

 ## Introduction

 In this lesson, you'll practice doing a power-analysis during experimental design.
 As you've seen, power analysis allows you to determine the sample size required to detect an effect of a given size with a given degree of confidence.
 In other words, it allows you to determine the probability of detecting an effect of a given size with a given level of confidence, under-sample size constraints.

-The following four factors have an intimate relationship:

-* Sample size
-* Effect size
-* Significance level = P (Type I error) = probability of finding an effect that is not there
-* **Power = 1 - P (Type II error)** = probability of finding an effect that is there

-Given any three of these, we can easily determine the fourth.

 ## Objectives